RheankeithZabate/my-first-respository/README.md

 # my-first-respository

+# My First Repository

+## Full Name: Rhean Keith V. Zabate

+## Course and Section: BSIT 2E

-## About Me
+## Introduction: Hello!
 My name is Rhean Keith Zabate.
 I am a BSIT student at the University of Cebu, Section 2-E. I am interested in learning programming, technology, and data analysis.

+---

-## My Learning Goal
+## Learning Goal

-As a BSIT student from Section 2-E, my learning goal is to apply what I learn to real-world projects so I can become more confident and prepared for future challenges.
+My goal is to apply what I learn to real-world projects so I can become more confident and prepared for future challenges.